 What are Students and Graduates Doing on LinkedIn?

-Studies showed that students and graduates are actively using LinkedIn to research companies, check out career paths, prepare for interviews, get introductions and referrals, make business contacts, extend their resumes, collaborate with college alumni for advice and opportunities and to find internships and jobs (Higher Education Marketing Blog).
+Studies showed that students and graduates are actively using LinkedIn to research companies, check out career paths, prepare for interviews, get introductions and referrals, make business contacts, extend their resumes, collaborate with college alumni for advice and opportunities and find internships and jobs (Higher Education Marketing Blog).

 LinkedIn Education and Why Companies Should Get Involved